-Vapo Group has work instructions and manuals on the prevention, preparedness for and response to environmental emergencies.
-These can be found in the management system (IMS).
-Contractors have access to all instructions through the online service.
+Neova Group has work instructions and manuals on the prevention, preparedness for and response to environmental emergencies which all can be found in the management system (IMS).
+Contractors have access to all instructions through a separate online service in which they also keep record of production.